Generic Name: hyaluronidase, ovine

 The rate and volume of subcutaneous fluid administration should not exceed those employed for intravenous infusion.
 For premature infants or during the neonatal period, the daily dosage should not exceed 25 mL/kg of body weight, and the rate of administration should not be greater than 2 mL per minute.

-Vitrase (hyaluronidase injection) is supplied as a sterile, non-preserved, colorless solution with a pH of 6.4 to 7.2.
-Each mL contains 200 USP units of ovine hyaluronidase with 0.93 mg lactose, 0.36 mg potassium phosphate dibasic, 0.23 mg potassium phosphate monobasic, and 9.0 mg sodium chloride.
+Vitrase (hyaluronidase injection) is supplied as a sterile, nonpreserved, clear, colorless solution with a pH of 6.4 to 7.2 for infiltration use, for interstitial use, for intramuscular use, for intraocular use, for peribulbar use, for retrobulbar use, for soft tissue use, and for subcutaneous use.
+Each mL contains 200 USP Units of ovine hyaluronidase with 0.93 mg lactose monohydrate, 0.36 mg potassium phosphate dibasic, 0.23 mg potassium phosphate monobasic, and 9.0 mg sodium chloride.

 Vitrase - Clinical Pharmacology